 - Off of W. Main Street, Saluda, NC

-- Columbus: Join over 40 vendors each Saturday for an amazing assortment of the regions' best homegrown produce, meat, cheese, eggs and more.
+- Columbus: Join dozens of vendors each Saturday for an amazing assortment of the region's best homegrown produce, meat, cheese, eggs and more.
 See amazing arts and crafts and value added products.

-- Runs the second Saturday in April through November
+- Runs the first Saturday in April through November

 - Saturday 8:00 a.m. to noon